helikon-labs/submerge/submerge-docs/docs/mycelium_spec.md

 These messages are routed through the Relay Chain but are not executed there.
 The Relay Chain acts as a transport layer.

 - What to look for: The Relay Chain's role in XCMP is to pass messages from an origin parachain's upward queue to a destination parachain's downward queue.
 However, direct tracing is more efficient at the parachain level.

+## Polkadot Asset Hub

+- Asset Hub to Parachain/Relay
+    - Listen for `polkadotXcm.limitedReserveTransferAssets`, `polkadotXcm.limitedTeleportAssets`, `polkadotXcm.reserveTransferAssets`, `polkadotXcm.teleportAssets`, `polkadotXcm.transferAssetsUsingTypeAndThen` extrinsics.
+It will info about source, destination, assets etc. For reserve transfers, event `xcmpqueue.XcmpMessageSent` would have message hash.

+- Parachain/Relay to Asset Hub
+    - Listen for `messageQueue.processed` (for XCM v4 and v5) or `Dmpqueue.ExecutedDownward` (for older XCM versions) event